Home Desserts Easy Pumpkin Dump Cake Recipe

 A dump cake is a simple dessert made by dumping ingredients into a greased baking dish.

-They’re usually added in a specific order, not stirred, and then everything is baked until the cake is golden.
+They’re usually added in a specific order, not stirred, and then everything is baked until the cake layer is golden.

 Pumpkin Dump Cake Ingredients: pumpkin puree, evaporated milk, eggs, sugar, pumpkin pie spice, yellow cake mix, butter, pecans, toffee bits, and vanilla ice cream for serving